Skip to chat with us. Skip to content

 Once the provider has given an obesity diagnosis, they will be able to suggest an obesity treatment plan to begin losing weight.
 If you live in Ontario or Alberta, you can see a weight management consultant online with Maple.

-Yes, our weight management consultants can prescribe obesity medications online during your consultation.
-Once you accept a prescription for obesity, you’ll have the option to pick it up from any pharmacy or to have it delivered right to your door at no additional cost.
+Yes, our primary care providers can prescribe obesity or weight loss medications online during your consultation as part of the weight health program in Ontario.
+Once prescribed, you can pick up your medication from any pharmacy or have it delivered to your door at no additional cost.

 Obesity is a chronic disease that involves retaining a large amount of body fat.
 It’s considered a global epidemic that is a major contributor to poor health in men and women of all ages.